eric-yeung/Discord-Bot/README.md

 **Please don't ask me for help with your code, this code is simple enough if you have a basic understanding of code**

+**DO NOT COPY AND PASTE THIS CODE IF YOU DO NOT KNOW WHAT YOU ARE DOING.
+I WILL NOT HELP YOU.**

 ## This bot as of right now can:

 - Join the channel you're in